exfin/parcialWeb/README.md

 - **Frontend**:
   - **React**: Utilized to create the user interface and manage client-side functionality.
-  - **Tailwind CSS**: Applied for styling components across the site, ensuring a responsive and modern design.

 - **Backend**:
   - **NestJS**: Powering the backend with API routes to manage models, business activities, and customer purchases.